img

 Image Credits: Binance

-Monero is a cryptocurrency that is largely mined on home computers and is popular among hackers since it is hard to track.
+Monero is a cryptocurrency that is largely mined on home computers and is popular among hackers as it is hard to track.

-Devices are hacked by cybercriminals who then install cryptojacking software.
-The malware operates in the background, stealing from bitcoin wallets or mining for new ones.
+Devices are first hacked by cybercriminals who then install a cryptojacking software.
+The malware keeps operating in the background, and steals from bitcoin wallets or keeps mining for new ones.

-1- By persuading the target to open a malicious link in an email that launches crypto-mining software on the machine
+1- By persuading the target to open a malicious link in an email that launches crypto-mining software on the device.

-2- By inserting JavaScript code into a website or online advertisement so that it automatically runs when the victim's browser loads it
+2- By inserting a JavaScript code into a website or on an online advertisement so that it automatically runs when the victim's browser loads it.

 To increase their profit, hackers frequently combine the two techniques.
-In each instance, the victim works while the malware installs the cryptojacking script into the device and lets it run in the background.
+In each method, the victim is unaware while the malware installs the cryptojacking script into the device and lets it run in the background.

-Regardless of the technique, the script does difficult mathematical operations on the victims' computers and transmits the results to a server under the hacker's control.
+Regardless of the technique, the script solves mathematical problems on the computer and transmits the results to a server under the hacker's control.

 What Happened with Garena League of Legends?

-Players of League of Legends in the Philippines were recently the target of a "cryptojacking," according to Garena, the game's local publisher.
+Players of League of Legends in the Philippines were recently the target of a "cryptojacking" attack as per Garena, the game's local publisher.

-In a nutshell, according to the company's statement, on July 9th, a hacker inserted a line of computer code to the game's client that secretly mined cryptocurrencies.
+In a nutshell, on July 9th, a hacker put a line of computer code to the game's client that secretly mined cryptocurrencies.
 Garena programmers quickly upgraded the client and deleted the code.

-Although it can seem like a typical issue, it can really be very harmful for a gaming client.
-The goal of cryptominers, particularly malevolent ones, is to strain a computer to its maximum capacity in order to produce the greatest processing power—and hence, the most bitcoin.
+Although it seems like a normal issue, it can really be very harmful for a gaming client.
+The goal of cryptominers, particularly malevolent ones, is to strain a computer to its maximum capacity in order to produce the greatest processing power—and hence, mine Bitcoin.

 These can swiftly push a computer to its breaking point, resulting in wear and tear as well as perhaps scorching of the CPU or overflowing of the power supply.

-Unfortunately, this is the second time for Garena that malware has entered their client, raising concerns about its ability to shield players from attacks of this nature in the future.
+Unfortunately, this is the second time for Garena that a malware has entered their client, raising concerns about its ability to shield players from attacks of these types in the future.

-Tencent, the company that owns Riot Games, plans to build its own platform internationally, so Garena may feel pressure to either increase security or withdraw from the market.
+Tencent, the parent company behind Riot Games, plans to build its own platform internationally, giving Garena a competition and the need to either increase security or perhaps withdraw from the market.

 Conclusion

-As per a statement by Garena itself, "a specific piece of javascript code was injected into the League of Legends PH client lobby on July 9 as a result of illicit modification.
+As per a statement by Garena, "a specific piece of javascript code was injected into the League of Legends PH client lobby on July 9 as a result of illicit modification.
 On vulnerable machines, this malware does blockchain mining operations, using CPU resources on those computers in the process.

 Our security engineers conducted a thorough examination and found that the impacted PCs are not affected in any other way except higher CPU consumption.